dongyups/BERT-Masked-Language-Modeling-TF2-Keras/README.md

 In this code, however, NSP is intentionally excluded thus the original segment embedding is omitted.

 ### How to use
 Upload your own datasets in `datasets` folder and load them inside `run_pretraining.py`.
-Refer to the annotations.
+Refer to the annotations.\
+FP16 option is set to default and the indices of GPUs support the multi-GPU option.
 ```
-python run_training.py --is_training
+python run_training.py --is_training --gpu_num 23
 ```